shuumo/crypto_market_data_handler/README.md

 This program is a Crypto Market Data Aggregator, aiming to utilize efficient concurrent programming, websockets and rest api.
 It will be implemented in C++23, and cmake/makefile for building.
+This program uses mutex wrapper class for the hashmap data buffer, I will also create a wait-free lock-free varient of the same program.
+Possibly with uwebsockets aswell to decrease latency even lower.

 ## MVP REQUIREMENTS IN FUNCTIONALITY
 1. Fetch real-time data from three cryptocurrency exchanges. (with precise timestamps)